LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

 <img style="width:600px" src="img/ConvoBuilder/questions_timePicker11.png" alt="">

-We can then reference this custom data field in the **Variable Date & Time** field in the time picker, using the following notation (i.e., with `{apiName.variableName}` as discussed [here](conversation-builder-interactions-interaction-basics.html#display-variables-in-interactions)):
+We can then reference this custom data field in the **Variable Date & Time** field in the time picker, using the following [notation](conversation-builder-interactions-interaction-basics.html#display-variables-in-interactions) (i.e., with `{apiName.variableName}`):

 <img style="width:300px" src="img/ConvoBuilder/questions_timePicker10.png" alt="">